-- Board Members – the Council has two SNPHN Board members, one of which Chairs the Council and is required to report to the SNPHN Board.
+- Board Members – the Council has two SNHN Board members, one of which Chairs the Council and is required to report to the SNHN Board.

 Responsibilities of the Clinical Council

-- Contribute to the SNPHN Population Needs Assessment process and provide input to assist in determining local health priorities.
+- Contribute to the SNHN Population Needs Assessment process and provide input to assist in determining local health priorities.

 - Contribute to the development of a regional health strategy.